 Are you struggling to capture media attention?
 To capitalise on the power of the press, whether that’s print, online, TV or radio to endorse your brand as a trusted industry expert?
 Or be endorsed by highly authority news platforms backlinking to your website and boosting your SEO?

-If so, have you considered outsourcing your PR either to act as your PR department or media office or as an extension of your in-house Head of PR and marketing, to support as they juggle the many different challenges of building a brand and cutting through the crowed, multi-channel digital media landscape.
+If so, have you considered outsourcing your PR either to act as your PR department or media office, or as an extension of your in-house PR and marketing department to support as they juggle the many different challenges of building a brand and cutting through the crowed, multi-channel digital media landscape?

 Public relations is a fast moving industry which works best when organisations are quick off the mark with highly creative ideas that are proactive as well as responsive, to the market’s needs.

 With many of the HeadOn PR team having worked within in-house PR departments for major brands and organisations, either as the sole head of PR or part of a team, many know why outsourcing your PR for support can pay dividends.
 The same goes for an organisation with no existing marketing or PR department.